 We had a small delicious toast with “escalivada” a typical mix of roasted peppers and aubergines that I also used to cook endlessly in the summer months, packing them in the same jars we used for tomato sauce.
 The squid balls with a vegetable flan were not only extraordinary but also beautifully presented.
 The flan was a vegetable creamy delight wrapped in a very thin spinach leaf.

-Of course, the food can be paired with one of the many wines which the sommelier will gladly suggest.
+Of course, the food can be paired with one of the many local wines which the sommelier will gladly suggest.

 Proximity Food: Michelin awards

 Another great example of the proximity movement is Cinc Sentits.
 Recently awarded 1 Michelin star it is a great example of Catalan hospitality and cuisine.